The following items typically appear in Total Project Cost estimates for new construction and renovation projects:

 The project contingency is not intended to be used to fund client-requested program scope changes.
 These changes must be funded through separately identified funding or approved budget increases.

 - Change requests - Cost proposals forwarded by the contractor in response to change requests are typically itemized to into the following categories: unit price and unit quantity for materials, equipment, man hours, and hourly rate for labor.
 Once the submitted pricing is accepted, it is then approved.
 Multiple change requests are accumulated and combined into contract change orders.
 On large projects, change requests are typically allowed to accumulate up to a dollar value between $25,000 and $50,000 before they are included in a contract change order.
 This process is standard in the industry and reduces project paperwork.
-Learn more about client-requested scope changes and change requests here.
+Learn more about client-requested scope changes.